April 29, 2025

 “Microsoft views the revised contract with OpenAI as advantageous, according to people familiar with the company’s thinking.
 The software giant retains its share of OpenAI’s revenue and is the largest investor in a company that may now become even more valuable — though the size of that stake could change as the startup works to restructure as a for-profit,” wrote Bass.
 “And Microsoft also still has access to OpenAI models, even if they’re trained in a data center funded by Softbank or Oracle.”

-Yet, there are reports that Microsoft and OpenAI's relationship is on the brink of a big breakup.
-The tech giant has been pushing for a much larger percentage of OpenAI's revenues than the 20 percent it currently enjoys.
-According to the Wall Street Journal, OpenAI is considering making antitrust complaints about Microsoft to regulators even though the two companies are still undergoing high level discussions about the future of the partnership.
+In the spring of 2025, there were reports that Microsoft and OpenAI's relationship was on the brink of a big breakup.
+The tech giant had been pushing for a much larger percentage of OpenAI's revenues than the 20 percent it currently enjoys.
+According to the Wall Street Journal (WSJ) in June 2025, OpenAI was considering making antitrust complaints about Microsoft to regulators.
+However, it seems the pair of tech companies have reached a more amenable consensus about the future of ChatGPT and their partnership.

 Elon Musk's position on OpenAI